Common Types of Brake Lining Materials

 • Increased rotor wear: The hard nature of metallic linings can cause faster wear on brake rotors.

-• Noise: Metallic linings are known to produce more noise during braking.
+• Noise: They tend to produce more noise during braking.

 • Cost and weight: Metallic linings are generally heavier and more expensive than other options.